 HSBC profit more than doubles, loan-loss fears ebb as economies rebound

-HSBC Holdings said on Monday first-half pretax profit more than doubled, beating expectations as the bank benefited from an economic rebound in Hong Kong and Britain, its two biggest markets.

-HONG KONG/LONDON -HSBC Holdings beat forecasts on Monday with first-half pretax profit that more than doubled from last year when it set aside a huge amount of cash to cover pandemic-related bad loans.
+HONG KONG: HSBC Holdings beat forecasts on Monday (Aug 2) with first-half pretax profit that more than doubled from last year when it set aside a huge amount of cash to cover pandemic-related bad loans.

 Encouraged by an economic rebound in its two biggest markets of Hong Kong and Britain, HSBC reinstated dividend payments and released US$700 million that had been set aside as provisions.
 That compares with US$6.9 billion in loan-loss charges made in the same period a year ago.